BirchKwok/lynsedb/README.md

 *Demo 4* -- **Use subset_indices to narrow down the search range**

-    MinVectorDB - The clustering quality is: -0.05283166840672493 MinVectorDB - The clustering quality is not good, reindexing...
+    MinVectorDB - INFO - The clustering quality is: -0.020339230075478554
+    MinVectorDB - INFO - The clustering quality is not good, reindexing...

-    * [Insert data] Time cost 8.9559 s.
+    * [Insert data] Time cost 9.5728 s.
       - Database shape:  (100001, 1024)
       - Query vector:  [0.02898663 0.05306277 0.04289231 ...
 0.0143056  0.01658326 0.04808333]
       - Query id:  0